 - You will need to contact your primary care physician to get a referral to the program.

-If you have questions, please call the UNC Hospitals Diabetes & Endocrinology Clinic at Meadowmont at 984-974-2950.
+If you have questions, please call the UNC Diabetes & Endocrinology Clinic at Eastowne at 984-974-2950.